The impact of COVID on the US modular housing industry

 The ability to work in a controlled environment is also a huge benefit of modular construction that the COVID-19 pandemic has highlighted.
 Since all modular construction is carefully planned and executed, there are less uncertainties such as last-minute problems or conflicts that mean costly delays or revisions of building plans.

-PLC Construction has partnered with health experts, designers and engineers to create a portable virus testing center that can be quickly deployed across US states and potentially other countries.
+PLC Construction has partnered with health experts, designers and engineers to create a portable virus testing centre that can be quickly deployed across US states and potentially other countries.

 In San Jose, California there has been a $17m plan to build 500 modular and prefabricated homes to house homeless residents.
 Mayor, Sam Liccardo, said he expects the city could build the units within weeks, rather than years.